syncfusion-content/angular-docs/angular/Accordion/Getting-Started.md

 ---
-title: Getting Started for Angular Accordion
+title: Getting Started with Angular Accordion | Syncfusion
-description: Getting Started for Angular Accordion
+description: Learn here all about getting started with Syncfusion Essential Angular Accordion, it's elements and more details.
 platform: Angular
 control: Accordion
 documentation: Ug
 keywords: ejaccordion, js accordion, accordion
 ---
-# Getting started
+# Getting started with Angular Accordion

 This section explains briefly about how to create an **Accordion** in your application with **Angular**.